martinra/facileLLM.nvim/README.md

 * Initial conversations (sometimes referred to "persona") are separate from models and thus modular.

-* Separate recording of LLM instructions, context, and input allow for more flexible, semi-automated prompt design.
+* Separate recording of LLM instructions, context, examples, and input allow for more flexible, semi-automated prompt design.

 * Pruning can help to make the best our of models of limited context length.